AI-generated art cannot receive copyrights, US court says

 Howell agreed with the Copyright Office and said human authorship is a "bedrock requirement of copyright" based on "centuries of settled understanding."

-(Reporting by Blake Brittain in Washington, Editing by Alexia Garamfalvi and Conor Humphries)
+(Reporting by Blake Brittain in Washington; Editing by Alexia Garamfalvi, Conor Humphries and Mark Porter)

 ((blake.brittain@tr.com; +1 (202) 938-5713;))